corbinjurgens/bouncer/readme.md

 ## Extended usage

 You can declare what user you are searching as via the second parameter.
-Passing null will default to auth()->user()
+Passing null will default to Auth::user()
 ```php
 $user = User::find(100);
 $posts = Post::whereCan(['view', 'edit'], $user)->get();